Continuous-variable quantum sensing of a dissipative reservoir: Results

 In this subsection, we present a dynamical steer protocol to improve the sensing performance by using an external driving field, which is solely applied to the probe.
 To this aim, in the original Hamiltonian of the probe, we add the following time-dependent term~\cite{GOLOVINSKI2020126203,doi:10.1063/1.3078024}

 where $F_{0}$ and $\omega_{\text{f}}$ are the driving amplitude and frequency, respectively.
-Along the same method of deriving the first two moments displayed in Appendix A, the QFI under driving can be obtained.
-To quantify the influences of the continuous-wave driving field on the sensing precision, we define the following quantity
+Using the method of deriving the first two moments given in Appendix A, the QFI under driving can be obtained without difficulties.
+To quantify the influences of the continuous-wave driving field on the sensing precision, we define the following quantity:

 As long as $\Delta\mathcal{F}_{\lambda}>0$, one can conclude that the external driving field plays a positive role in our sensing performance.
-As showed in Fig.~\ref{fig:fig6}, via applying an external driving field, the sensing precision can be effectively improved.
+As shown in Fig.~\ref{fig:fig6}, via applying an external driving field, the sensing precision can be effectively improved.
 Moreover, by adjusting either the driving amplitude $F_{0}$ or the frequency $\omega_{\text{f}}$, the effect of the external driving field can be further optimized.
+From Fig.~\ref{fig:fig6}, one can see that the constructive effect generated by optimizing the driving amplitude is rather robust: $\Delta\mathcal{F}_{\lambda}$ scales linearly with the increase of the value of $F_{0}$.
+However, when the driving frequency $\omega_{\text{f}}$ is neither too high nor too low, the dynamical steer effect induced by varying the driving frequency $\omega_{\text{f}}$ becomes negligible.